amygdala/code-snippets/ml/kubeflow-argo/README.md

 ## Installation and setup

-The examples require a Google Cloud Platform (GCP) account and project, a Google Kubernetes Engine (GKE) cluster running Kubeflow and Argo.
+The examples require a Google Cloud Platform (GCP) account and project, and a Google Kubernetes Engine (GKE) cluster running Kubeflow and Argo.
 (It's not necessary that Kubeflow be run on GKE, but it would require some additional credentials setup to run these examples elsewhere).

 You'll also either need [gcloud](https://cloud.google.com/sdk/) installed on your laptop; or alternately you can run gcloud in the [Cloud Shell](https://cloud.google.com/shell/docs/) via the GCP [Cloud Console](https://console.cloud.google.com).